Posada: Offerings of Witness and Refuge (Sundress Publications, 2016) is Xochitl-Julisa Bermejo’s debut collection.

 From a review by Marie Lecrivain at poeticdiversity.org: “Things to Know is a powerful poetic vehicle that transports the reader right into the middle of the terrifying, perilous journey Central American immigrants risk for the chance at a better life within the boundaries of the United States.”

-Cost: $5 (+$1 shipping) All proceeds from the sales of this zine will be given to No More Deaths.
+Cost: $5.
+All proceeds from the sales of this zine will be given to undocumented survivors of Hurricane Harvey.

 Orders can be made by contacting the author at firstname.lastname@example.org or through Paypal.